 Banana Ball Python Morphs

-Are Banana Ball Pythons a Good Beginner Snake?
+Are Banana Ball Pythons Good Snakes for Beginners?

-If you’re looking for a first pet snake, banana ball pythons are perfect.
-They aren’t aggressive, they aren’t dangerous, and they’re easy to care for.
+If you’re looking for a first pet snake, banana ball pythons are ideal.
+They aren’t aggressive and are easy to care for in captivity.

 Are They Venomous?